DartRuffian/A3-ChatWheel-Redux/docs/README.md

 You are free to modify the mod for you or your group's own purposes if you:
  - Notify me on Discord (dartruffian).
  - Acknowledge that a fork Chat Wheel Redux is included in your mod(s).

+---

+> "Thank you Dart for making my 'minimum fit for purpose' mod I made for, like, three of my unit members into something legit super accessible to the broader community."
+> <br>- _Jenna_, the original creator of the script this mod is based on.
+[Source (Legion Studios Discord)](https://ptb.discord.com/channels/461042140756180992/1130867599345987604/1130901200498343938)